Kareem Abdul-Jabbar: Early life

-Ferdinand Lewis Alcindor Jr. was born in Harlem, New York City, the only child of Cora Lillian, a department store price checker, and Ferdinand Lewis Alcindor Sr., a transit police officer and jazz musician.
+Kareem Abdul-Jabbar was born Ferdinand Lewis Alcindor Jr. in Harlem, New York City, the only child of Cora Lillian, a department store price checker, and Ferdinand Lewis Alcindor Sr., a transit police officer and jazz musician.
 Cora was born in North Carolina but came to Harlem as part of the Great Migration.
 Ferdinand Sr. was the child of immigrants from Trinidad; his uncle was the Black activist and medical pioneer Dr. John Alcindor.
-Alcindor grew up in the Dyckman Street projects in the Inwood neighborhood of Upper Manhattan, which he moved to at the age of 3 in 1950.
-At birth, Alcindor weighed 12 lb 11 oz and was 22+1/2 in long.
+Abdul-Jabbar grew up in the Dyckman Street projects in the Inwood neighborhood of Upper Manhattan, which he moved to at the age of 3 in 1950.
+At birth, Abdul-Jabbar weighed 12 lb 11 oz and was 22+1/2 in long.
 Always very tall for his age, he was already by the age of nine.
-Alcindor was often depressed as a teenager because of the stares and comments about his height.
+Abdul-Jabbar was often depressed as a teenager because of the stares and comments about his height.
 By the eighth grade (age 13–14), he had grown to and could already dunk a basketball.

-Alcindor attended Power Memorial Academy, a private all-boys Catholic high school, where he was one of the few Black students.
+Abdul-Jabbar attended Power Memorial Academy, a private all-boys Catholic high school, where he was one of the few Black students.
 He wore the jersey number 33, which he chose in tribute to his favorite player, New York Giants fullback Mel Triplett.
 He would continue wearing this number throughout his college and professional career.
 He led coach Jack Donohue's teams to three straight New York City Catholic championships, a 71–game winning streak, and a 79–2 overall record.
 This earned him "The Tower from Power" nickname.
 His 2,067 total points were a New York City high school record.
-The team won the national high school boys basketball championship when Alcindor was in 10th and 11th grade and was runner-up his senior year.
+The team won the national high school boys basketball championship when Abdul-Jabbar was in 10th and 11th grade and was runner-up his senior year.
 He had a strained relationship in his final year with Donohue after the coach called him a nigger.

-Alcindor wrote for the Harlem Youth Action Project newspaper.
-The Harlem riot of 1964, which was prompted by the fatal shooting of 15-year old black boy James Powell by a New York police officer, triggered Alcindor's interest in racial politics.
+Abdul-Jabbar wrote for the Harlem Youth Action Project newspaper.
+The Harlem riot of 1964, which was prompted by the fatal shooting of 15-year old black boy James Powell by a New York police officer, triggered Abdul-Jabbar's interest in racial politics.
 "Right then and there, I knew who I was, who I had to be.
 I was going to be black rage personified, Black Power in the flesh", he said.